iDoka/awesome-canbus/README.md

 * [can4python](https://github.com/caran/can4python) - A package for handling CAN bus signals on Linux SocketCAN.
 Useful for showing the contents of KCD files (also those converted from DBC files)
 * [Python-Vector-CANoe](https://github.com/hmq2018/Python-Vector-CANoe) -  Control Vector CANoe API by Python
 * [CanCat](https://github.com/atlas0fd00m/CanCat) - Swiss army knife of CAN often used in cars and building automation, etc
+* [Pyfuzz_can](https://github.com/bhass1/pyfuzz_can) - may be used in research to inject messages into a truck and cause acceleration, cluster spoofing, and degrade brake performance

 ### CAN-over-IP